 There are two major categories of HSS including tungsten, the T series and the M series.
 They have significantly different amounts of the element, changing their characteristics.

-Benefits of Tungsten High Speed Tool Steel
+Benefits of Tungsten HSS Steel

-The principal benefit of tungsten HSS is that it offers excellent hot hardness.
+The principal benefit of tungsten HSS steel is that it offers excellent hot hardness.
 Some molybdenum high speed steels make up for its lower melting point by adding vanadium.
 However, tungsten can offer the same benefits without the need for additional vanadium content.

 Another key advantage of tungsten steel is that it has excellent bend strength.
 Therefore, it is often more robust in cold work applications compared to high-carbon, high-chromium steels.